LOGOS and Montreal counter-culture

 Peter Katadotis– who eventually went on to run the NFB in Canada– volunteered to drive us around.
 The fun part of this whole thing is that he was not part of the sort of Logos inner core at the time, but he heard about it and he got so excited about it!
 Her & I got into a car with Peter and stacks of our paper– and they were all labelled for metro stations and also for CBC and various radio stations and, theatrically, we would grab the bundle for say Berri and start running into the metro station, screaming at the top of our lungs: “Mayor shot!
 Mayor shot!
 Mayor shot!” dump the papers on the newsstand and run away.

 At the trial, which was a year later, I was over-impressed with the reaction.
 What happened was that we dropped some at the old CBC building on Dorchester (now René-Levesque), and we didn’t know this at the time, but they interrupted broadcasting nationally, brought in some experts and started talking about this horrific event, that the mayor had been shot by a doped-crazed hippie.
 Now, it would have been super easy… if you open that page, you would have known immediately that it was Logos, because the rest of the newspaper was a visual, artistic display of pretty insane graphics.
-So, there was no doubt that it was a Logos paper and that it was a Logos spoof, but again, I can refer to some of you, to The War of The Worlds that Orson Welles did back in the ’30s.
+So, there was no doubt that it was a Logos paper and that it was a Logos spoof, but again, I can refer you to The War of The Worlds that Orson Welles did back in the ’30s.
 There’s no doubt that there’s a huge amount of naiveté and panic to push the button in these situations… I mean, fast-forward: we have Bill C-51, which is a panic-button push.

 One of our points, beyond the local Montreal issue of selling a paper without a license, was that newspapers are basically headline-driven.
 The content is held hostage to the headline, and it’s often false, or certainly exaggerated.
 That’s why we put out that explosive headline.